awslabs/containers-cost-allocation-dashboard/README.md

 1. From `terraform/terraform_aws_helm_resources`, run `terraform destroy`.<br />
 It'll remove both the AWS resources, and invoke Helm to remove the CronJob and Service Account.
-2. Manually remove the CloudWatch Log Stream that was created by the Glue Crawler
+2. Manually remove the CloudWatch Log Stream that was created by the AWS Glue Crawler
 3. Empty and delete the S3 bucket you created
 4. Run `kubectl delete ns <namespace>` to remove the K8s namespace